0tickpulse/hello-world-languages/python/README.md

 Python is currently the most popular programming language in the world.
 Beginners often choose Python as their first programming language because it is easy to learn and has a large community of developers.
 Many libraries also exist for Python such as [NumPy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/), improving the development process.

-With the rise of AI and machine learning, Python has become even more popular.
-It is used in many projects such as [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
-The primary reason that Python is used for machine learning is because Python can make direct calls to C++ code.
+With the rise of AI and machine learning, Python has become even more popular with libraries such as [TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/).
+The primary reason that Python is used for machine learning is that Python can make direct calls to C++ code.
 This allows Python to be extremely fast while still being easy to use.

 However, Python is also criticized a lot.
 It is infamous for being slow, even compared to similar languages like JavaScript.
 This is due to things such as the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock), which prevents multiple threads from running at the same time.
 In addition, its dynamic typing disallows it to be used in any large-scale projects.